 - Unhealthy bacteria and parasites in the gut

-- Stress, which causes dysfunction of the nerves to the gut wall
+- Stress, which causes dysfunction of the nerves in the gut wall

 - Diverticulitis, which is inflammation of pockets in the wall of the large bowel

 - Sometimes we just need a good detox, which can be obtained by eating raw vegetables, raw fruits, steamed vegetables, stewed fruits and vegetable soups for one to two weeks